Tutorial - Recording audio playing on the computer

 Step 1: Set up devices to capture computer playback

-This is often the hardest part of the overall task, being dependent on your computer operating system and soundcard.
+This is often the hardest part of the overall task, being dependent on your computer operating system and audio interface.
 Many manufacturers are making it increasingly difficult to record streaming audio by deliberately removing or hiding this functionality due to copyright concerns.
-Sometimes, older soundcard drivers can be found on the website of the soundcard or motherboard manufacturer that still allow recording of computer playback.
+Sometimes, older audio interface drivers can be found on the website of the audio interface, sound card or motherboard manufacturer that still allow recording of computer playback.

-This section of the tutorial shows how to find a suitable soundcard input for recording computer playback, with workarounds if such an input is not available.
+This section of the tutorial shows how to find a suitable audio interface input for recording computer playback, with workarounds if such an input is not available.
 Click the link to the tutorial for your operating system:

 - Recording Computer Playback on Windows